bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 # Labels and moderation

-Moderation in Bluesky is a number of overlapping systems, including:
+Moderation in Bluesky consists of multiple, stackable systems, including:

-1. Network takedowns which filter the content from the APIs.
+1. Network takedowns which filter the content from the APIs
-2. Labels placed on content by moderation services.
+2. Labels placed on content by moderation services
-3. User controls such as mutes and blocks.
+3. User controls such as mutes and blocks

-It's important that clients understand how to apply labels (#2) and user controls (#3).
+Developers building client applications should understand how to apply labels (#2) and user controls (#3).

 ## Labels

-Labels are published by "Moderation Services" which are either hard-coded into the application or chosen by the user.
+Labels are published by *moderation services*, which are either hardcoded into the application or chosen by the user.
 They are attached to records in the responses under the `labels` key.

 A label is published with the following information: